 The study was limited to only 15 subjects.
 More research is needed to confirm these findings.

 An older study from found that women who ate fresh chili pepper raised their metabolic rate for up to 30 minutes after consuming it.
 Your metabolic rate affects the speed at which your body converts food and beverages into energy.
 When your metabolism is faster, your body is more likely to convert nutrients into energy instead of stored fat.

 A demonstrated the potential of dihydrocapsiate to increase metabolic rates.
 Dihydrocapsiate is a capsinoid found in chili peppers.
 It’s similar to capsaicin.
 People who took a dihydrocapsiate supplement for one month raised their metabolic rates by about 50 calories.

 In addition to increasing your metabolism, cayenne pepper is thought to help you burn calories because it’s spicy.

 When you eat a spicy pepper, it causes your body’s temperature to rise.
 When your body’s temperature rises, your body goes into a cooldown mode.
 This causes your body to burn calories.
-A 2011 study found that people who don’t like spicy food had better weight loss results when they started taking cayenne capsules.
+A found that people who don’t like spicy food had better weight loss results when they started taking cayenne capsules.